 Ismail Zaitoun, PhD

-Credentials: Associate Scientist, Department of Ophthalmology & Visual Sciences
+Credentials: Assistant Professor, Department of Ophthalmology and Visual Sciences

 1300 University Ave

 Ph.D.
 2008, University of Wisconsin-Madison, Madison, WI

 Extremely premature children face many health issues, including a strong risk of vision loss.
 Retinopathy of prematurity (ROP) is a leading cause of visual impairment and loss in these children, affecting more than half of the 0.72% of babies born in the United States weighing 2.75 lbs or less.
 ROP is driven by the sensitivity of developing retinal vasculature to changes in oxygen levels in premature newborns, the reason for which remains unknown.
 The Zaitoun lab has focused on retinopathy of prematurity at the cellular and molecular levels, hoping to treat the root causes of this devastating disease.
 The lab has zeroed in on a family of proteins called Bcl-2, one of whose members—called Bim—appears to have an important role to play when the developing retinal vasculature receives too much oxygen (hyperoxia), destroying blood vessels, or too little oxygen (ischemia), which causes blood vessels to grow too profusely.
 Utilizing the oxygen-induced retinopathy (OIR) mouse model to study ROP, Dr. Zaitoun’s group and collaborators demonstrated that deleting Bim globally protected the growing blood vessels from either negative effect.
 Interestingly, deleting Bim in a targeted way, aiming at individual vascular cell types without global deletion, did not show the same protective effects.